For press inquiries, contact email@example.com.

-A huge batch of new member cards was just printed for members who joined between December and the end of June, so if you joined during that period you should receive your card in the next few weeks if you haven’t already.
-Members that joined in over the summer should receive their cards in December.
+A huge batch of new member cards was just printed for members who joined between December 2017 and the end of June 2018, so if you joined during that period you should receive your card in the next few weeks if you haven’t already.
+Members that joined over the summer should receive their cards in January.

 Staff does not have the capacity to respond every member card inquiry or check on the status of individual cards, so this FAQ will be updated when more ETAs are available.